 With the steel structure of the building created by Frank Gehry, this is one of the world’s most iconic art spaces.
 Take the Museum Virtual Tour online to enjoy its collection of European and American postwar artworks, such as paintings and sculptures.

 NASA offers virtual tours to several of its research areas, such as the Langley Research Center in Virginia and Glenn Research Center in Ohio.
 The Houston Space Center has an app in which users can take virtual tours, listen to audio stories and videos about space exploration and enjoy augmented reality experiences.

 Set in London’s Trafalgar Square, the National Art Museum holds 2300 European art pieces from the 13th to the mid-20th century.
 In its Museum Virtual Tour, you can visit the seven exhibition spaces of Renaissance Art, portraits, sculptures and altarpieces to discover!

-If you enjoyed this article about Wine Rooms, then make sure to check out our socials to find more interior design trends and ideas:
+If you enjoyed this article about Museum Virtual Tours, then make sure to check out our socials to find more interior design trends and ideas: